 Just imagine how shameful and demeaning that objective is when a journalist thinks that interviewing a criminal convicted of a serious crime like rape can show the mindset of a country?
 Do these criminals anywhere reflect Indian values, culture or men?
 The convicts who belonged to the lower strata of Indian society and who was hardly literate and criminals; were chosen by a global channel to understand Indian men’s view about rape and women.
 This only showed poor taste and grade of BBC’s journalism.

 It is also shown that the convict’s lawyer blamed the victim for the incidence.
 He said that “he would have burnt his daughter if she had gone out at night at the wee hours”.
-When I came to know about this comment, I was confused as to whether he wanted to save his client or make sure that his client got death penalty multiple times.
+When I came to know about this comment, I was confused as to whether he wanted to save his client or make sure that his client got the death penalty multiple times.
 No sensible lawyer would ever say that in public.
 This view expressed by the lawyer expressed a pathetic sense of values and poor knowledge of the law.
 This also provoked me to think that if he had ever expressed a view like that why he wasn’t punished yet.

 Being associated with India’s Men’s Rights Movement for some time, I know that even MRAs won’t say that women going out alone should be burnt to death.
 Anyone having this kind of mindset surely does not belong to India.

 When personal safety and security come into question, I do agree that we all need to be responsible for our own safety.
-Some basic safety measures like avoiding going to criminal infested areas or avoiding travel to crime-prone areas or keeping some safety device with us are always recommended to everyone.
+Some basic safety measures like avoiding going to criminally infested areas or avoiding travel to crime-prone areas or keeping some safety device with us are always recommended to everyone.
 Because even as a man I am not safe everywhere and I can’t blame our police for every safety breach that happens.